 Finally, even though Coleman advertises this tent as withstanding heavy downpours, some users seem to disagree.
 They state that it leaks through the floor and the sides.
 Others feel that it holds up okay in light rain, and you can further strengthen it against rain with some seam seal and a tarp.

-The Coleman Montana tent is stable and holds up well against strong winds.
+The Coleman Montana 8 is stable and holds up well against strong winds.
 It’s also lightweight despite being spacious.
 It doesn’t keep rain from entering the tent that well, but if you want to go camping in a desert environment where you might encounter winds and not much rain, this tent is a great choice.

 Coleman Weathermaster Tent With Screen Room—Best Tent With Porch